shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 ```

 > #### Note
-> The reason we have to install it into the `app` directory is because the the `app` directory is bundled into the full app along with all the other extensions the app uses.
+> The reason we have to install it into the `app` directory is because the `app` directory is bundled into the full app along with all the other extensions the app uses.

 Doing this will automatically add `react-native-swiper` as a dependency in our `app/package.json` file: